 Are your products organic?

 HomeFree cookies are all natural, and many additionally are certified organic.
-The large Chocolate Chip and the Vanilla Mini Cookies are certified 70% organic by the NH Dept. of Agriculture, Markets & Food.
-We make two versions of our popular Chocolate Chip Mini Cookies and Oatmeal Cookies - one that is organic (70% or 95%) and one that is all natural and gluten free.
+The Vanilla Mini Cookies are certified 70% organic by the NH Dept. of Agriculture, Markets & Food.
+We make two versions of our popular Chocolate Chip Mini Cookies and Oatmeal Cookies - one that is organic (70% or 95%) and one that is all natural.
 Many of the ingredients we offer also are certified organic.
 You can learn more about the value of organic food at www.ota.com/organic.html.

 Do you use any genetically modified ingredients (GMO’s)?

 No. Additionally, in our support of non-GMO efforts, we have taken the step of getting our most popular cookies Non-GMO Verified.
 Shortly all of our products will be verified.

 Are your products certified Kosher?

 Yes.
 We are "OK" certified as Kosher Pareve.
 The pareve means that none of our ingredients, products, or equipment has ever had contact with any dairy product.

 What does the Whole Grain Council symbol mean?

 Whole Grain Stamps quickly and easily identify real whole grain products.
 The recommended diet includes three 16 g servings of whole grain each day.
 All of our cookies contain at least 8 grams, and therefore proudly bear the whole grain stamp.
 Imagine, a cookie being a good source of whole grain!
 And the kids devour them happily.